Stranger6667/talks/articles/testing-network-interactions-in-python/PITCHME.md

 #### Payments

 Note:
-The only place we use exchange rate is the payment module.
+The only place we use the exchange rate is the payment module.
-We need to store payment transaction amount in EUR as well as in original currency.
+We need to store payment transaction amount in EUR as well as in the original currency.

 +++
 @snap[north]